Dog Travel Stress: How To Deal With It Naturally

 - Urinating or Defecating

-While you cannot “cure” your dog of travel anxiety, you can bring the condition under control with a combination of natural products and techniques.
+While you cannot “cure” your dog of travel stress, you can bring the condition under control with a combination of natural products and techniques.

-Natural Ways To Help Your Dog Cope With Travel Anxiety:
+Natural Ways To Help Your Dog Cope With Travel Stress:

 Use vehicle restraints for safety and to help prevent motion sickness.